jameshfisher/jameshfisher.com/_posts/2016-12-03-c-restrict.md

 ---
-title: restrict keyword in C
+title: What does the `restrict` keyword mean in C?
 ---

 Take this example: